 “Having conflict-free smelters now available for all four conflict minerals is a tremendous achievement that we've all been waiting for for years.
 It means that electronics, aerospace and other companies can make informed choices in their supplier decisions based on conflict-free sources, and it is critical that more and more companies begin doing so,” said Sasha Lezhnev, Senior Policy Analyst at the Enough Project, an anti-genocide group.

-The RMI welcomes new members from any company that uses or transacts in tantalum, tin, tungsten or gold is eligible for membership in the RMI.
+The CFSI welcomes new members from any company that uses or transacts in tantalum, tin, tungsten or gold is eligible for membership in the CFSI.
 The membership application is available online, along with further details of member benefits and annual fees.

 Director of Communications & Stakeholder Engagement

 Electronic Industry Citizenship Coalition

 +1 571 858 5721 / +1 703 647 0967 / firstname.lastname@example.org